Managing Your Engineering Document Handover Process

 How an Engineering Document Management Solution Can Help

-Accruent’s Meridian is an engineering document management system (EDMS) that acts as a single source of truth for all engineering documents and drawings.
+Accruent’s Meridian is an electronic document management system (EDMS) that acts as a single source of truth for all engineering documents and drawings.
 This purpose-built software solution provides configurable workflows to streamline collaboration between internal departments, with better version control than any enterprise content management system.

 Meridian Portal is an integrated cloud-based piece of Accruent’s Meridian engineering document management software and provides a collaborative platform for owner-operators to review and markup document deliverables as they are submitted by the contractor.
 This allows for smaller handovers of documentation information to be shared throughout the process rather than in one massive exchange at the end of the project, where the bulk of issues arise.